SalesConnection/Caction-Support/docs/Forgot_Password.md

      <img src="img/Reset_Password_Using_Email_In_App_Step_9.png" alt="Reset Passsword Using Email in App Step 9" width="280" height="550">
    </p><br>

-10. When you see this "Password Successfully Updated" prompt, it means that your password has been successfully updated.
+10. When you see this "Password Updated" prompt, it means that your password has been successfully updated.

     <p align="center">
       <img src="img/Reset_Password_Using_Email_In_App_Step_10.png" alt="Reset Passsword Using Email in App Step 10" width="280" height="550">